Shodai Nishikawa: Angkor Tiger

 On 15 February 2023, Nishikawa joined Cambodian Premier League club Angkor Tiger where he was joined by compatriots Takuto Yasuoka, Shuto Asano and Taiga Kitajima.
 He made his debut for the club on 6 August in a 1–0 loss against ISI Dangkor Senchey.
 Nishikawa then scored his first goal for the club against the same opponent, but on home ground, in a 2–1 win on 5 November.
 He captained the club on 25 February 2024 in a 2–1 win against Tiffy Army.

 Return to Tanjong Pagar United

 On 22 May 2024, Nishikawa returned to his former club Tanjong Pagar United in preparation for the 2024–25 season.
 He scored a brace on 24 July in a 5–2 loss to Balestier Khalsa.
 On 26 January during a league match against DPMM, he surpassed Asraf Rashid with the club's all-time record appearances.

 Personal life

-Nishikawa met his Singaporean Malay wife Fareha through a social media platform in 2021.
-They married in 2022 after Nishikawa converted to Islam.
-He has stated that he attended religious classes online to learn more about the religion and struggled when he first started fasting during Ramadan.
+In 2021, Nishikawa get to know Fareha, a Singaporean Malay, through a social media platform.
+Nishikawa converted to Islam and they married in 2022.
+Nishikawa had attended religious classes online to learn about Islam and struggled when he started on his first fasting during Ramadan.